ubernostrum/django-registration/docs/faq.rst

-    sticks to making it easy to implement typical signup workflows using Django's own user model and auth system (with some ability to use custom user models), while apps like ``django-allauth`` handle the vagaries of social authentication far more effectively.
+    sticks to making it easy to implement typical signup workflows using Django's own user model and auth system (with some ability to use custom user models), while apps like ``django-allauth`` handle integration with third-party authentication services far more effectively.

 **What license is django-registration under?**